blrfllabs/settingstacks/README.md

-# settingstacks
+# Setting Stacks

-Setting Stacks - An Emulation of Setting Profiles for Tasker on Android
+An Emulation of Setting Profiles for Tasker on Android

+Documentation coming soon.